BansiSheth96/login_register_with_ajax_jquery/README.md

-**Requirement** Make a Registration and a Login form whole work in LARAVEL.
+**Requirement**: Make a Registration and a Login form whole work in LARAVEL.

 In the Registration form the required fields will be:
 1. Name